 Visit How to Apply for full details and a timeline of the application process.
 We welcome applicants from all backgrounds and school types, all over the world.
 If you're applying from outside the UK, please read our international students section.

-Pre-interview Admissions Assessment
+Admissions Assessment (pre-registration required)

 If we invite you for interviews, these usually take place in early December.
 Those invited for Cambridge interviews are normally interviewed for 35-50 minutes in total.
 At Christ’s, we usually split the time into two interviews with academics in Computer Science.